emdobrin/aepsdk-edge-ios/Documentation/Advanced/FAQ/edge-network-environments.md

 ### Update the environment for testing

-In order to update the environment, use the MobileCore [updateConfiguration API](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/configuration/configuration-api-reference#updateconfiguration) with one of the config value above.
+In order to update the environment, use the [MobileCore.updateConfigurationWith(configDict: config)](https://github.com/adobe/aepsdk-core-ios/blob/main/Documentation/Usage/MobileCore.md) API with one of the config values enumerated above.

 #### Swift